Church of St. James on Coudenberg: Interior

-The interior, designed by Louis Montoyer in neoclassical style, is plain, sober and solemn, giving the place a very spacious and light impression.
-Particularly striking are the built-in Corinthian columns (1785–1787).
+The interior, designed by Louis Montoyer in the neoclassical style, is sober and solemn, creating a sense of spaciousness and light.
+Various built-in Corinthian columns, dating from 1785–1787, line both sides of the church.

-The altar (in Roman style), in the choir, is made of white marble.
-The tabernacle comes from the Cistercian Cambron Abbey (Hainaut) and was placed in the church in 1789.
-High above the altar, in the apse, are bas-reliefs in stucco or painted blue stone depicting The Nativity, The Last Supper and The Entombment.
+The altar in the choir, in Roman style, is made of white marble.
+The tabernacle comes from Cambron Abbey and was placed in the church in 1789.
+High above the altar, in the apse, are bas-reliefs in stucco or painted blue stone representing The Nativity, The Last Supper and The Entombment.
 To the left of the altar is a white statue representing The Old Testament, and to the right The New Testament.
 These works were all designed by the sculptor Gilles-Lambert Godecharle.
-At the division between the side altar and the main altar, on the left, is another white marble statue by Adrien Joseph Anrion, representing Saint Peter, and on the right is a statue by the same sculptor depicting Religion.
+At the division between the side altar and the main altar, on the left, is another white marble statue by Adrien Joseph Anrion, depicting Saint Peter, and on the right is a statue by the same sculptor representing Religion.

-In the central nave is a remarkable nomenclature of the parishioners who lost their lives for the fatherland during the First World War.
+In the central nave is a nomenclature of the parishioners who lost their lives for the fatherland during the First World War.
 Opposite is the pulpit built by Jozef Van Meeuwen (1793).
 Close to this masterpiece is a sculpture of Saint Joseph and Child, sculpted in 1746 by Laurent Delvaux.
 Above it hang memorial plaques of Prince Philippe, Count of Flanders and his wife, Princess Marie of Hohenzollern-Sigmaringen, the parents of the late King Albert I. Also in the central nave is a polychrome wooden statue by Ch.
-Vlaminck (1888) representing Saint James.
-At both ends of the transept are two large paintings by Jean-François Portaels: The Crucifixion and The Cross, while the relief The Stations of the Cross, hung in the side aisles, is the work of the sculptor Jean Geefs.
+Vlaminck (1888) depicting Saint James.
+At both ends of the transept are two large paintings by Jean-François Portaels: The Crucifixion and The Cross, while the relief The Stations of the Cross, hanging in the side aisles, is the work of the sculptor Jean Geefs.

-The church also has a gallery pipe organ, dating from 1844, the work of the renowned organ-builder Pierre Schyven.
+The church also has a gallery pipe organ, dating from 1844, the work of the organ-builder Pierre Schyven.
 Some parts of the case come from an older work of art, designed by Koenraad van Eyck in the 18th century.